mariajunkherr/mariajunkherr/README.md

 - 👋 Hi, I’m @mariajunkherr
 - 👀 I’m interested in software development
 - 🌱 I’m currently learning programmin
-- 📫 How to reach me is @mariajuknherr in instagram
+- 📫 How to reach me is @mariajunkherr in instagram
 - From Brazil

 <!---